 Once leaves have dropped from the tree, wrap it.
 There are many choices when it comes to your wrap.
 Almost anything will work, from tar paper to old blankets, house insulation, and movers’ blankets.
 Tar paper is nice, as it creates a waterproof barrier.
 If you use say, the old blankets, cover with a tarp and tie securely with strong wire or even metal hangers.
 Then cover the wrapped tree with enough mulch, such as raked leaves or grass clippings, to completely cover it.

-For some types of fruiting trees, such as figs, cut the branches to about 3 feet in length before wrapping the tree.
-If the fig is large, dig a 3-foot pit from the base of the tree as long as the tree height.
+For some types of fruiting trees, like figs, cut the branches to about 3 feet (1 m.) in length before wrapping the tree.
+If the fig is large, dig a 3 foot (1 m.) pit from the base of the tree as long as the tree height.
 The idea here is to bend the tree down into the pit prior to burying it.
-Some people then place plywood over the bent fig and then backfill the hole with the removed dirt.
+Some people then place plywood over the bent fig and backfill the hole with the removed dirt.

 However you decide to bury your fruit trees, keep in mind that once temperatures begin to warm and all chance of frost has passed, it is imperative that you “unbury” the trees, usually around Mother’s Day.